rbangamm/htn2019-backendchallenge/README.md

 ### Users

 **All users**: http://localhost:5000/api/v1.0/users
-Supports GET requests.
-Returns a list of users in the form:
+Supports GET and POST requests.
+GET returns a list of all users in the form:

 ```json
 {